aws/karpenter-provider-aws/website/content/en/preview/upgrading/upgrade-guide.md

 {{% /alert %}}

 {{% alert title="Warning" color="warning" %}}
 Starting at `v0.37.0`, the `ec2nodeclass.spec.amiSelectorTerms` field is required.
-When upgrading from previous Karpetner versions, the controller will continue to panic until `amiSelectorTerms` have been specified for all `EC2NodeClasses` applied to the cluster.
+When upgrading from previous Karpenter versions, the controller will continue to panic until `amiSelectorTerms` have been specified for all `EC2NodeClasses` applied to the cluster.
 Please refer to the [`AMISelectorTerms` documentation]({{<ref "../concepts/nodeclasses#spec-amiFamily" >}}) for more details.
 {{% /alert %}}

 * Karpenter updated the NodeClass controller naming in the following way: `nodeclass` -> `nodeclass.status`, `nodeclass.hash`, `nodeclass.termination`